Department of Sociology/Anthropology

 Granville, Ohio 43023

 My research and publications focus on care work including the racialized politics and economics of women's care giving.
-My most recent publication, "Speaking and Organizing Across Difference: Multi-Racial Coalitions and the Grassroots Mobilization of Child Care Workers" (in Feminist Formations, 2012), explores the challenges of multi-racial, grassroots coalitions as tools for mobilizing child care workers.
+For example, "Speaking and Organizing Across Difference: Multi-Racial Coalitions and the Grassroots Mobilization of Child Care Workers" (in Feminist Formations, 2012) explores the challenges of multi-racial, grassroots coalitions as tools for mobilizing child care workers.

-My research-in-progress builds on my previous care work scholarship to include narrative care work – an analysis of the ways in which caregivers make meaning of illness, death, and grief.
-This work includes a Mellon Foundation Award for a project titled, “Writing Grief and Healing: Creative Nonfiction and Narrative Analysis” and an autoethnographic book manuscript currently underway and provisionally titled Speaking About Death: Reflections on Love, Loss, and Healing.
+My research-in-progress builds on my previous care work scholarship to include narrative care work – an analysis of the ways in which care workers make meaning of illness, death, and grief.
+This work includes a Mellon Foundation Award for a project titled, “Writing Grief and Healing: Creative Nonfiction and Narrative Analysis” and a memoir manuscript currently underway and provisionally titled Speaking About Death: Reflections on Love, Loss, and Healing.

 Just as I am committed to community-based, collaborative research, I believe the most effective teaching and learning processes must be interactive.
-To this end I employ a variety of approaches to teaching/learning in the classes I teach including critical and analytic service learning, and teaching in learning communities.
+To this end I continue to teach one class each year and I employ a variety of approaches to teaching/learning including critical and analytic service learning and teaching in learning communities.
 Using these and other approaches to teaching/learning, I seek to enable students to engage in the work of active, informed citizenship – the work which I believe to be the primary goal of a liberal arts education.